 1988 "Connelly Chapel" Baldwin Grand

-The 2nd piano presented in our Baldwin series is a 6'3" model "L" piano, dating back to 1988, before Baldwin/Gibson outsourced piano manufacturing overseas.
+The 2nd piano presented in our Baldwin series will be a 6'3" model "L" piano, dating back to 1988, before Baldwin/Gibson outsourced piano manufacturing overseas.
 It's called the "Connelly Chapel" grand because the piano was sampled on location in a chapel on DeSales University campus, and the ambiance provided by the chapel plays a big role in the sound of the instrument.
 I rented the chapel for five days (and nights), and recorded everything I needed.
 To the left, you can see the piano, and the mechanical striking mechanism I built for the session.

 a minimum of 13 velocity levels per key

 convolution reverbs built from the the piano’s response

 convolution revebrs built from the chapel’s acoustic space

 and all the bells & whistles the ‘54 Baldwin Grand has - eq, compression, etc.

 Recording on location presented its own challenges, and even though the acoustic space inside the church was absolutely beautiful, the stained glass windows allowed for a certain amount of outside sound to get in.
 It was summer, school was out, and the campus was a very quiet place.
 But once mics were in place, the chapel suddenly seemed alive with unwanted sounds.
 The hum of outdoor AC compressors, the buzz of a far-off lawn mower, a construction worker's hammer, a rumbling paving company truck, the opening and closing of a door in the adjacent dance studio; all sounds that went blissfully unnoticed before mics were live suddenly leaped to the forefront!
 On closer inspection, what I had initially perceived to be a serene hush in the chapel turned out to be positively crackling with sound.